SilasMarvin/wasmind/actors/delegation_network/crates/check_health/README.md

 6. **Enables early intervention** by detecting issues before they impact task completion

 The actor provides passive monitoring that spawns active health assessments, creating a non-intrusive supervision system for AI agents in delegation networks.

+---

+*This README is part of the Wasmind actor system.
+For more information, see the main project documentation.*